baptisteohanes/Sample_TerraformZRSdisksMigration/README.md

-# Azure VM with Non-ZRS OS Disk - Terraform
+# Azure VM with Configurable OS Disk - Terraform

-This Terraform configuration creates a simple Azure Linux VM with an OS disk that is **NOT** ZRS (Zone Redundant Storage) enabled.
-The VM uses Standard LRS (Locally Redundant Storage) by default, which stores data within a single availability zone.
+This Terraform configuration creates a simple Azure Linux VM with configurable OS disk options.
+You can either:

+1. **Create a new OS disk** with Standard LRS (Locally Redundant Storage) - NOT ZRS enabled
+2. **Use an existing managed disk** as the OS disk

 ## Resources Created